 - Crash Course Physics: Fun, broad overview of the major fundamentals in the typical YouTube Crash Course-style

 There’s also the book Basics Physics: A Self-Teaching Guide.

 It’s got lots of rave reviews on Amazon from self-learners picking up physics for the first time.

 Including many people taking the MCAT…

 Final Thoughts: Can I Be A Doctor If I’m Bad At Physics?

-Otherwise you can relax in the knowledge it’s not that fundamental to the journey of becoming a doctor.
-It can help for sure.
-But so can bringing up your knowledge in physiology, anatomy and all other core topics of a MBBS syllabus too.
+Otherwise you can relax in the knowledge that it’s not that fundamental to the journey of becoming a doctor.
+Although it can help!

 Image Credit – @lazycreekimages at Unsplash